loading

 Thus Content negotiation, in its essence, is at the very heart of resource exposure on the Semantic Web.

-Basically, the two most interesting headers the server will inspect are Accept and Accept-language.
+The two most interesting headers the server will inspect are Accept and Accept-language.
 The diagram, however, considers the Accept header only.

 Examples